Nut-Free Cake Recipes

 • 1 cup (240ml) water

-2. In the tin, sift together flour, sugar, baking soda, and salt.
+2. In a bowl, sift together the flour, sugar, baking soda, and salt.

-3. Make three small wells: add vinegar in one, vanilla in another, and oil in the third.
+3. Make three small wells: add vinegar to one, vanilla to another, and oil to the third.

-4. Pour water over all, then mix well with a fork until smooth.
+4. Pour water over all, then mix well with a fork until the mixture is smooth.

-5. Bake for 35 minutes or until a skewer comes out clean.
+5. Bake for 35 minutes, or until a skewer inserted into the centre comes out clean.

 6. Cool in the pan, then dust with icing sugar or top with your favourite frosting.